jjfiv/cs145-f2020/src/syllabus.md

     - Y - Thursday - 3-3:15pm
     - Z - Friday - 10:20-11:10am
 - Office Hours
+    - Office Hours or "Student Hours" are times when I am available for you to discuss aspects of the course, Computer Science, Middlebury, your plans, your questions about college in general, or really anything else I might be able to help with.
-    - TBD
+    - Always by appointment:
+        - [Schedule a 15, 20 or 30-minute meeting with me](https://calendly.com/jjfoley).
+Calendly is a service that lets you drop a meeting on my calendar whenever I'm free.
+I will guarantee I can make anything with 24 hours notice, but I will try my best with anything sooner.
-    - Always by appointment: message me in Slack and we can find a time to chat.
+        - Message me in Slack and we can find a time to chat if those normal business hours don't work for you.

 ## Course Description